 - to purchase equipment, including computer software.

-Applications for Round 2 will be open from 30 September and close at 5pm 28 October.
+Applications for Round 3 are now open and close at 5pm 17 February 2022.

 Candidates for the Golf Scholarship Program are to be nominated by sector-based organisations, local government authorities, regional sports academies or recognised higher education institutions.